Cayman Register Rules of Conduct

 tolerated here.
 When posting, please use language that is neither demeaning,

 embarrassing, derogatory, or otherwise inappropriate.
-Discussion of or including in your signature
+Discussion of

 sexual, political or religious topics is prohibited at the Cayman